Skip to main content

 The Barn incorporates geothermal heating and cooling, is fully ADA compliant, and has full wireless and port access to the internet.
 Today, the Barn provides a field and wet lab, restrooms, and multi-functional space in the hayloft (the Loft) of the second floor that can accommodate over 50 individuals for classes or meetings.

-Use of the Barn and staff time is coordinated through the Preserve.
+Use of the Barn and staff time is coordinated through the Preserve by submitting a completed request form for use of Glacier Creek Preserve.

-For more details on Barn use, see the Barn Use and Cleanup sheet and checklist.
-The Land Management Specialist, who lives on-site, the Outreach-Administrative Specialist, and the Preserves Director are available to help coordinate access to the Barn and lockup after the meeting/class.
+For more details on Barn use and clean-up, see the Barn Cleanup Checklist and Field Lab Cleanup documents.
+The Land Management Specialist, who lives on-site, the Preserve Operations Administrator, and the Preserves Director are available to help coordinate access to the Barn and lockup after the meeting/class.

 The Loft